1350 Ala Moana

 No analysis available

 There is no information in the public remarks about owner-occupancy percentage.
-Because no current numeric value exists to preserve and no explicit statements were found, the owner_occupancy is unknown (null) with low confidence.
+Because no numeric value exists in the remarks or current data, the owner-occupancy is unknown (null) with low confidence.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.